 All referee decisions are final.
 No protests are allowed.
 The Tournament Director has the right to relocate, reschedule, cancel, or reduce the length of any game.
 The Flatgrass Regional Showdown, tournament committee, and WYSA are not responsible for the expenses incurred by any team or individual if the tournament is canceled in whole or part.

-A. The tournament will utilize World Cup scoring of 3 points for a win or forfeit, 1 point for a tie, 0 points for a loss.
+A. 3 points for a win, 1 point for a tie (including 0-0), 0 points for a loss

 2. Team with most wins